 Why Should I Care About Tire Pressure?

 According to EPA estimates, low tire pressure can reduce fuel economy 2-3% - which means low tires can cost you a few dollars a month in wasted gas...not to mention that low tire pressure means your tires will wear out faster.
+(More about fuel economy in this article.)
 One university study of a trucking fleet found that proper tire inflation lengthened tire life about 10% - nothing to ignore considering a set of tires cost $500+.

 More important than money, low tire pressure puts you and your passengers in danger.
 Under-inflated tires have greater rolling resistance, which means they heat up faster than a properly inflated tire.
 As tire temperature increases, the risk of catastrophic tire failure (blow-outs, tread separations, etc.) increases as well.
 Whether you have an iPhone or not, you really should take the time to check your tire pressure regularly (every time you fill-up is a good practice).